cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-17-migration.md

         string dateAdded = 3;
     }
     ```

     Where:

-    * `playerAddress` will inform about which player this is.
-In effect, what `PlayerInfo.index` this is about.
+    * `playerAddress` indicates the player, so to say gives information regarding `PlayerInfo.index`.
-    * `wonCount` determines the ranking on the leaderboard.
-The higher the count, the closer to the `0` index in the array.
+    * `wonCount` determines the ranking on the leaderboard - the higher the count, the closer to the `0` index in the array.
-    * `dateAdded` also determines the ranking if there is a tie in `wonCount`.
-The more recent the date, the closer to the `0` in the array.
+    * `dateAdded` determines the ranking when there is a tie in `wonCount` - the more recent, the closer to the `0` in the array.

-3. A structure for the leaderboard.
-There is a single stored leaderboard for the whole application.
-So you get help from Starport:
+3. A structure for the leaderboard: there is a single stored leaderboard for the whole application.
+To implement a structure, let Starport help you:

     ```sh
     $ starport scaffold single leaderboard winners --module checkers --no-message
     ```

-    Which created a Protobuf file that you update with the right desired type, and its `import`.
-And also remove `creator`.
+    Which creates a Protobuf file, which you update with your preferred type, and its `import`.
+Also, remove `creator`:

     ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/proto/checkers/leaderboard.proto#L9-L11]
     import "checkers/winning_player.proto";